 (1).
 Selection of an Associate or Assistant Pastor

 Associate and Assistant Pastors report to the Lead Pastor.
-The Lead Pastor is responsible for forming a search committee to select of a qualified individual.
+The Lead Pastor in consultation with the Elder Board is responsible for forming a search committee to select of a qualified individual.
 That selection, however, must be approved by the Board of Elders.

 (2).
 Function and Duties